HSTikkyTokky

-Harrison Sullivan (born 6 October 2002), known professionally as HSTikkyTokky, is a British social media personality, rapper, and influencer boxer from Essex, England.
-He rose to prominence through fitness content on TikTok and has since expanded into music and boxing Ben Azelart, achieving two UK Top 40 singles.
-In March 2024, Sullivan was involved in a car collision, leaving the country for over a year whilst police wanted him for arrest; in October 2025, Sullivan pleaded guilty to dangerous driving and driving without insurance, with a suspended sentence being handed in November 2026.
+Harrison James Patrick Sullivan (born 6 October 2001), known online as HSTikkyTokky, is a British social media personality.
+He gained prominence on the social media platform TikTok, becoming known for his fitness, crypto and dating content, as well as his views.
+He is one of the subjects of the 2026 Netflix documentary Louis Theroux: Inside the Manosphere, which followed his activities in Marbella.
+The documentary drew attention to his deceitful financial advice, inflammatory views on gender and sexuality, and his misogynistic, homophobic and antisemitic rhetoric.

-Early life and education
+Early life

-Sullivan was born in Essex, England, on 6 October 2002.
-He reportedly attended or attends the University of Birmingham.
-He began sharing fitness content on social media at age 16.
+Harrison James Patrick Sullivan was born on 6 October 2001 to an English mother, Elaine Sullivan and Nigerian father who was a former England rugby player, Victor Ubogu, the latter of whom was largely absent from his life.
+He was educated at St Mary's Hare Park School, a private Roman Catholic primary school in Romford, Essex.
+He subsequently attended Becket Keys Church of England School, a free school in Brentwood.

 Career

-Social media

-Sullivan built his following as a fitness influencer across multiple platforms including TikTok, Instagram, and YouTube, where he shares workout content and lifestyle videos.
-His online persona has been characterized by controversy and confrontational behavior with other content creators.
+In 2024, the United Kingdom's Financial Conduct Authority listed Sullivan as an unauthorized firm and warned the public not to deal with him.

-Music career
+Music

-Sullivan has released music under the name HSTikkyTokky, achieving notable commercial success in the UK charts.
-His debut single "Hold This," featuring J Fado and produced by DMC Beats, was released on 4 August 2022 and peaked at number 31 on the UK Singles Chart, spending five weeks on the chart.
+Sullivan has released music under the name HSTikkyTokky.
+His debut single "Hold This", featuring J Fado and produced by DMC Beats, was released on 4 August 2022 and peaked at number 31 on the UK Singles Chart, spending five weeks on the chart.

-His second charting single, "Twust," a collaboration with content creator General G (George Elliot), was released on 20 April 2023.
+His second charting single, "Twust", a collaboration with content creator General G (George Elliot), was released on 20 April 2023.
 The song went viral on TikTok and debuted at number 16 on the UK Singles Chart Update before peaking at number 21 on the Official UK Singles Chart, where it spent three weeks.
-According to the Official Charts Company, Sullivan has achieved two UK Top 40 hits as of 2024.